 Circulation is simple with a major tree-lined north-south drive at the west end of the parking area accessed at the Sycamore intersection.
-This drive is designed to provide connections to parking for both the theatre and Park 'n Ride.
-A second east-west boulevard off the center's major entrance provides direct access to some shops, a drop-off for the Park 'n Ride and the northern theatre lot.
+This drive is designed to provide connections to parking for the Park 'n Ride.
+A second east-west boulevard off the center's major entrance provides direct access to some shops, a drop-off for the Park 'n Ride and the Southeastern retail complex.

-The theatre with adjacent shops is planned for the eastern edge with the Park 'n Ride located at the northeast portion of this area.
+Majors with adjacent shops are planned for the eastern edge with the Park 'n Ride located at the northeast portion of this area.
 Restaurants and shop spaces are located at major entries along Marshall Road.
 Also incorporated are two specialty shop buildings which front on Marshall Road.
 The buildings have been designed to provide interest along Marshall Road while providing a buffer from the lights and activity of the major parking lot for Original Superior.
-Central to the design is a 5,000 s.f. pedestrian plaza which is tied to Original Superior via two crosswalks at 2nd Avenue.